CynthiaF77/docs.neatline.org/map-based-exhibits.md

 This option is especially useful for historic exhibits, where the contemporary default map layers may not accurately depict historic conditions.
 Georeferenced spatial layers also provide a method of bringing in other types of geographic spatial data you may have for your exhibit.

 **Note: Using this method produces an exhibit with your custom WMS layer as the default layer, with a blank (white) background beyond the boundaries of your custom map.
-If your exhibit uses multiple historic or custom map layers, and/or you prefer to view your custom map as an overlay to the provided spatial layers (like OpenStreetMap), see the documentation section for Creating Custom Map Overlays and [Editing Imagery](style-tab-imagery.html)**
+If your exhibit uses multiple historic or custom map layers, and/or you prefer to view your custom map as an overlay to the provided spatial layers (like OpenStreetMap), see the documentation section for [Editing Imagery](style-tab-imagery.html)**

 ### Enabled Spatial Layers